 The first step to purchasing any property is to establish exactly what you want in the vast UAE real estate market.
 Why are you buying property in Dubai, where do you want to live and how much house can you actually afford?
 You need to ask yourself these and other pertinent questions such as do you want a studio, villa or an apartment?
 Can you stand the risk of an off-plan or would you prefer a secondary purchase?
 And what neighborhood would you prefer?
 Factors such as your budget, house features, traffic and accessibility, proximity to schools and your workplace, available social amenities should guide you in answering these questions.

-How much can you afford to pay for property in Dubai
+How much can you afford to pay for a property in Dubai

 Once you decide on the property you want, you should prepare a budget based on your income and needs.
 Majority of expats in Dubai use mortgage facilities and have access to many credit options including banks and private lenders.